Why SOPs Matter for Growing Businesses

 3. They support delegation

-4. They protect operational continuity
+4. They protect continuity

-What Makes an SOP Effective?
+What makes an SOP effective?

 - The purpose of the process

-- Who is responsible
+- Who owns it

-- What tools or systems are involved
+- What tools are involved

 - The key steps required